sidghimire/photoEditorJavascript/README.md

 # photoEditor
-This is a simple photo editor made using Python.
+This is a simple photo editor made using Js.
 This is the third program of the 30 program series